tgross/devopsdaysmsp2018/content/_index.md

 *[Anne Currie, The Register, 1 Mar 2018](https://www.theregister.co.uk/2018/03/01/ethics_yeah_thats_great_but_do_they_scale/)*

 {{% note %}}
 leave you with this from Anne Currie at ContainerSolutions.
 "We aren't a craft anymore.
-We might feel like artisans with laptops but what we produce could potentially be in front of a signicant chunk of humanity by lunchtime."
+We might feel like artisans with laptops but what we produce could potentially be in front of a significant chunk of humanity by lunchtime."
+As Sonja said: "we hold human rights and life in our hands".
 {{% /note %}}

 ---